yaa-seen/flightsurety_dapp/README.md

 # About :
-An Ethereum Dapp that support transferring of ownership, product auditing, and supply chain management.\
+An Ethereum Dapp with multiple smart contracts which are autonomously triggered by external sources, and which handle payments based on flight delay scenarios.\
 Project built using Truffle and solidity.

 # Used Libraries